The Junior Guides Team

 Over the years, the camp grew.
 For many years, JG was based out of Camp Lotus - a favorite riverside half-way spot along the South Fork American.
 Families organized and brought group food and occupied about an acre at the camp.
 But as registrations grew - exclusively by word-of-mouth then - Junior Guides outgrew its origins.

-In 2017, we signed contracts with River Runners, which provides most of our guide instructors, and Earthtrek, which provides a wonderful camp setting and exceptional outdoor food.
+In 2025 we signed contracts with MotherLode River Center, where our mutual respect for river safety, education and youth sports is completly aligned.
+MaLode provides most of our guide instructors, and a wonderful camp setting with exceptional outdoor food.

 The board of directors has evolved over time, too, as many of the children of founders and partners have graduated out of the program.
 But the love remains, and many of our early, charter members still return every year to help guide and support our non-profit program.
 Meet a few of these founders, friends, and favorites below.